lantunes/CraTENet/README.md

 -- produces:
 --- file with the predictions for each compound in the holdout set
 --- trained model (optional)
--- we need a utility that accepts the produced file format and computes the r2 and mae for various slices (e.g. n-type @1e+20)

 - Final model (train_rf_model.py, train_cratenet_model.py)
 -- accepts: